-On today’s date in 1928, Eileen Vollick obtained her pilot’s license, becoming Canada’s first licensed female pilot.
+On today’s date in 1928, Eileen Vollick obtained her pilot’s license to become Canada’s first licensed female pilot.

-The Wiarton, Ont.-native made history at 19 years old when she took flight from the icy waters of Burlington Bay, near Hamilton, Ont., making three three-point landings on the ice and passing her test to become the 77th licensed pilot in Canada.
+A native of Wiarton, Ont., she made history at the age of 19 when she took flight from the icy waters of Burlington Bay, near Hamilton, Ont., making three three-point landings on the ice and passing her test to become the 77th licensed pilot in Canada.

 In 2008, to mark her 80th birthday, Vollick published a column, entitled “How I cecame Canada’s first licensed woman pilot,” in the local section of the Owen Sound Sun Times, in which she explained her fateful day.